aayushdkl/aayushdkl/README.md

 <!-- About Section -->
 <p align="center">
-  🌱 I’m currently exploring the latest in cloud technologies and backend optimizations.<br/>
-  🚀 Always ready to learn and take on new challenges!
+  🌱 I’m an engineering student passionate about electronics, robotics, and web development.<br/>
+  💻 Currently diving into full-stack development, with a growing interest in blockchain and Solidity.<br/>
+  🚀 Always exploring new technologies and innovations in the tech world!
 </p>

 ---